schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: category

-		The category of the glyph. e.g. 'Letter', 'Symbol' Setting only works if `storeCategory` is set (see below).
+		The category of the glyph. e.g. ‘Letter’, ‘Symbol’ Setting only works if :attr:`GSGlyph.storeCategory` is set (see below).

 		:type: str